snowkit/flow/flow/md/flow.md

 <a name="build.dependencies"></a>
 - `dependencies`
     - node of keys `{ depend:'version' }`
+    - key must be quoted if contains `.` or `-` or others
+        - plainalpha
+        - "with-quotes"
     - dependencies use haxelib directly
     - dependencies do not require a flow file, just a haxelib entry
     - `haxelib.json` will be read if no flow file is found, including dependencies